L O A D I N G

 Credit: This article was first published on Salt&Light.

-Phone call from God by Tan Weilun
+Phone Call from God by Tan Weilun

 I didn’t expect God to speak to me through a handphone.